ISSUE ONE, December 2015:

 Christina Schmitt is currently a graduate student at Emory University studying theology and ethics.
 She is passionate about the intersection of ecology, ethics, social justice and literature.
 She has recently been featured in Voices of Resistance: A Sister City Anthology.

 Jon Carr has been a member of the Dad’s Garage Theatre cast for more than 10 years, working as an improviser, writer and Marketing Director.
-He is a a member of Dark Side of the Room, a frequent contributor to Write Club Atlanta and founder of United Atlanta Improv an organization that has helped improv theatres around the city come together through collaborative works.
+He is a a member of Dark Side of the Room, a frequent contributor to Write Club Atlanta and founder of United Atlanta Improv an organization that has helped improv theaters around the city come together through collaborative works.
 He has appeared in a number of Dad’s Garage shows such as: Cannibal!
 The Musical, Democracy Achieved, The Wrath of Con (which he co-wrote) and Effed Up Fairy Tales.
-‘The Lisa Turtle Rule” was first developed and read at Scene Missing and is the basis for the play Black Nerd, which will be produced at Dad’s Garage Theatre Summer 2018.
+‘The Lisa Turtle Rule” was first developed and read at Scene Missing and is the basis for the play Black Nerd, which was produced at Dad’s Garage Theatre in July 2018.